andrisimonetti/SLR-ML-toolkit/README.md

 ### STAGE 1 - Data creation
 - Step 0.
 Open the Notebook `Dataset creation and Analysis.ipynb`.
 - Step 1.
 Run the code in Phase 1 within the Notebook `Dataset creation and Analysis.ipynb`.
-In this Step you can organize the dowloaded file from Scopus or Web of Science in a data frame.
+In this Step you can organize the downloaded file from Scopus or Web of Science in a data frame.
 - Step 2.
 Run the code in Phase 2 within the Notebook `Dataset creation and Analysis.ipynb` to add a new column to the data frame to indicate which journal appears in a list of Top Journals.
 If the file list is not provided by the user, the default list is provided by the file "TopJournal_list.txt" (reference:https://journalranking.org).
 - Step 3.
-Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb` to process the text of the abstacts.
+Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb` to process the text of the abstracts.
 The pre—processing procedure to clean the texts consists of stemming the words and removing punctuations and stops-words.

 #### Outputs:
-- **Dataset_input.xlsx**: a data frame in which each row represents a paper and the columns are: text id; First author; Authors; Article title; Abstract; Source title; Pubblication year; Journal abbreviation; Journal ISO abbreviation; References; Total number of citations; DOI.
+- **Dataset_input.xlsx**: a data frame in which each row represents a paper, and the columns are: text id; First author; Authors; Article title; Abstract; Source title; Publication year; Journal abbreviation; Journal ISO abbreviation; References; Total number of citations; DOI.

 ### STAGE 2 - Analysis
 - Step 0.
 Open the Notebook `Dataset creation and Analysis.ipynb`, if not yet.
 - Step 1.
 Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb`.
-In this Step you analyse the text of the abstracts, defining topics and their association with the abstracts.
+In this Step you can analyse the text of the abstracts, defining topics and their association with the abstracts.
 At the end of this step you get 3 file outputs: `SVN words.txt`,`Topic Definition.xlsx`, `Topic Document association.xlsx`.
-If you create the dataset by yourself (skipping Stage 1), follow the instrunctions in the Notebook about the input files required in Phase 3.
+If you create the dataset by yourself (skipping Stage 1), follow the instructions in the Notebook about the input files required in Phase 3.
 - Step 2.
 Select the most relevant topics from the file output `topic_definition.xlsx`, obtained in the previous step, and assign them the labels.
 Then, create an excel file with two columns that must be named 'topic' and 'label' to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 - Step 3.
 Run the code in Phase 4 within the Notebook `Dataset creation and Analysis.ipynb` to create a file to store the statistics of the selected topics.
-Follow the instrunctions in the Notebook about the input files required.
+Follow the instructions in the Notebook about the input files required.

 #### Outputs:
 - **SVN words.txt**: file with the edges list of the Statistically Validated Network of words; each row represents a link between two nodes ('source' and 'target') with its p-value and Pearson correlation coefficient.
 The file consists of four columns separated by '\t':